 And whilst some insurers may pay for shock wave therapy, they sadly may not produce the premium for the focused type.

 And unfortunately, this may come with a supplement should your insurance cover the slightly larger expenses.

-It's important to note a focused shock wave unit cost about £24k and that the handpieces the generate the waves and target them into your tissue cost a further 6K.
+It's important to note a focused shock wave unit cost about £24k and that the handpieces that generate the waves and target them into your tissue cost a further 6K.

-There is also ongoing maintenance costs for the headpieces that channel the shockwaves into your tissue.
-These headpieces need to be replaced every 2 to 5,000,000 pulses depending on the manufacture.
+There are also ongoing maintenance costs for the headpieces that channel the shockwaves into your tissue.
+These headpieces need to be replaced every 2 to 5,000,000 pulses depending on the manufacturer.
 The average session on a single foot (plantar fascia) area is about 2000 - 5000 pulses.

-This is for the people who love the science in shock wave therapy tech but a little dumbed down:
+This is for the people who love the science of shock wave therapy tech but are a little dumbed down:

 Essentially, unique crystals called piezoelectric materials can conduct an electric current.
 The crystals can be both human-made and natural.

-The most well known piezoelectric element used in electronic devices is the quartz crystal.
-Other naturally occurring piezoelectric materials include cane sugar, Rochelle salt and even bone.
+The most well-known piezoelectric element used in electronic devices is the quartz crystal.
+Other naturally occurring piezoelectric materials include cane sugar, Rochelle salt, and bone.